 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Florida's 2nd congressional district.
 Democrat.

 Length: 3 pages

-This bill was introduced on March 2, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 2, 2010, in a previous session of Congress, but it did not receive a vote.

 Mar 2, 2010

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4723 (111th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.